What is Considered Harassment By a Creditor?

 If you feel threatened or harassed by a creditor, you can seek legal help.

-Should you file for bankruptcy, collectors are not permitted to contact your for repayment any more, providing an additional layer of protection from unfair treatment.
+Should you file for bankruptcy, collectors are not permitted to contact you for repayment anymore, providing an additional layer of protection from unfair treatment.

 - Using violence or threats of violence